Porters-of-Fabric/LibZ/README.md

 # LibZ
 LibZ is a library for a few mods made by Globox_Z.

+## Disclaimer
+>[!WARNING]
+> This is an updated version of LibZ for 1.21.2 and upwards.\
+> **Do not report any bugs to the original developer!**
+> All bug reports should go to https://github.com/Porters-of-Fabric/LibZ/issues.

 ### Installation
 LibZ is a library built for the [Fabric Loader](https://fabricmc.net/).
 It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config) to be installed separately; all other dependencies are installed with the mod.